Mount Kenya – The Most Gorgeous Defeat Ever

 The final stretch of the ascent became an exercise in single-minded focus.
-The only thing that mattered was the next step and the stretch of 2 metres of the path ahead.
+The only things that mattered were the next step and the stretch of 2 metres of the path ahead.
 Mount Kenya’s microclimate decided to spring its final surprise as well.
 It started snowing!
 So, for the last hour or so of our trek we literally walked through a blizzard.
 That was really not something one expects when planning a trip to Kenya, but it was amazing in any case.

 Shipton’s Camp to the Rescue

 As we entered the Shipton’s Camp’s hut, my concentration and stamina finally gave way and I literally fainted.
 Chris was there yet again, to catch me and prevent a fall.
 The amount of support he gave us this entire time is really praise-worthy.
 We were supposed to spend another night in tents, but with the really bad weather outside, Chris arranged for us to spend the night in the bunk beds of the Shipton’s Camp instead.

 It is amazing how one’s standards and expectations are so circumstantial.
 Those beds seemed to be the best thing ever after a difficult day under the elements.
 In the meantime, one more member of our group fell victim to altitude sickness.
 Therefore, only 4 of the group were to get up in the wee hours of the night and ascent Point Lenana.
 The two of us were off to a long night’s sleep instead.

 Mount Kenya Day Three – Elements and Creatures